goldbergyoni/nodebestpractices/README.md

 ## ![✔] 4.13 Test your middlewares in isolation

-**TL;DR:** When a middleware holds some immense logic that spans many requests, it worth testing it in isolation without waking up the entire web framework.
+**TL;DR:** When a middleware holds some immense logic that spans many requests, it is worth testing it in isolation without waking up the entire web framework.
 This can be easily achieved by stubbing and spying on the {req, res, next} objects

 **Otherwise:** A bug in Express middleware === a bug in all or most requests